Information security and video appointments

 Data processing requirements - so that security is documented

-If a video call involves the processing of personal data, then it is protected by the General Data Protection Regulation (GDPR).
-This means that your business must enter into a so-called Data Processing Agreement with Confrere.
+In the EU, if a video call involves the processing of personal data, then it is protected by the General Data Protection Regulation (GDPR).
+This means that your business must enter into a Data Processing Agreement (DPA) with Confrere.

 Confrere and risk assessment - so that you can ensure the safety of personal data

 Norway’s Directorate of E-health has set strict regulations when it comes to information and the protection of personal data.
 It requires that software must undergo a risk assessment to ensure that it follows these regulations before it can be used in the healthcare sector.
 Confrere has completed this risk assessment, and can therefore be used safely in Norway.
-The guidelines and regulations are similar to those of any country that supports telemedicine.
+The guidelines and regulations are similar to those of any country that supports telemedicine, including the US and EU countries.
 We can share our risk assessment upon request.